wezm/wezm.net/v2/content/posts/2024/tiny-cdn/index.md

 +++
-title = "Building a Tiny CDN With pyinfra and Chimera Linux" date = 2024-12-08T10:18:01+10:00
+title = "Building a Tiny CDN With pyinfra and Chimera Linux" date = 2024-12-09T10:02:49+10:00

 # [extra]
 # updated = 2024-07-26T10:34:50+10:00
 +++

-In my quest to make my [linkedlist.org][linkedlist]—my link blog—faster, I set up multiple deployments around the world.
-I used pyinfra to automate the process and Chimera Linux as the host operating system.
+In my quest to make [linkedlist.org][linkedlist]—my link blog—faster, I set up multiple deployments around the world.
+I used [pyinfra] to automate the process and [Chimera Linux] as the host operating system.
 Join me on this adventure in over-engineering to see how I dropped the average response time across nine global locations from 807ms to 189ms without spending a fortune.